 4. Half Burpee

-Unlike its other variants, the half burpee starts with the person on their knees.
-From the kneeling position, place both hands on the floor in front of you like the start of a pushup, and transition into a frog squat.
+Unlike its other variants, the half-burpee doesn’t require you to jump up to standing.
+Instead, from the kneeling position, place both hands on the floor in front of you like the start of a push-up, and transition into a frog squat.
 Extend both legs backwards in one motion and return them to the starting squat position to complete a rep.

 The plank row is one of the advanced exercises that are only for those who are extremely fit.
 You’ll need a couple of light dumbbells for this one.
 Start the exercise in a plank position with each hand supported on a dumbbell.
 Pull a dumbbell close to your chest, keeping your elbow as close to your side as possible.
 Repeat with the other hand and dumbbell.
 Get up to your feet and do a jump before going back to the plank position for one rep.